chaami/TeamCitySharp/README.md

 There are 2 ways to use TeamCitySharp:

 * install-package TeamCitySharp-forked-mavezeau (via Nuget)
-* Download source and compile
+* Download / clone source and compile

 ## Build Monitor
-* There is a sample build monitor built with TeamCitySharp.
-It can be found at [TeamCityMonitor](https://github.com/stack72/TeamCityMonitor)
+* [TeamCityMonitor](https://github.com/stack72/TeamCityMonitor) is a sample build monitor built with TeamCitySharp.

 ## Sample Usage
 To get a list of projects